MJ Melendez Player Props: Royals vs. Rays

 MJ Melendez At The Plate

-- Melendez is hitting .217 with 12 doubles, two triples, six home runs and 30 walks.
+- Melendez is batting .212 with 12 doubles, two triples, six home runs and 30 walks.

-- In 58.6% of his 70 games this season, Melendez has picked up at least one hit.
-He's also had 12 multi-hit games.

-- Melendez has had an RBI in 19 games this year (27.1%), including nine multi-RBI outings (12.9%).
-He has also driven in three or more of his team's runs in two contests.
+- In 26.8% of his games this year, Melendez has notched at least one RBI.
+In nine of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored a run in 25 games this season, with multiple runs six times.
+- He has scored in 25 of 71 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.